thequinn/rag-tutorial/README.md

-# rag-tutorial
+# RAG-Tutorial
-Example code for fine tuning Local LLMs with RAG using Ollama and Langchain
+Fine tuning Local LLMs with RAG using Ollama and Langchain